secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO Output of current SCC integrated in crypto library.
 Method like "printUsedSCC()" with output that shows if it is a validate SCC
 - [ ] TODO In case of own derived version e.g. from a company from the original SCC it could be the case that there is no signature to check

+A possibility to check the used Secure Crypto Config for validity should be provided.
+This can be done by testing the signature of the provided file for validity.
+If it is a self-derived version from the original Secure Crypto Config than it could also be possible that there is no signature provided that could be checked for validity.

 ## TODOs